RobinLinus/coins-legacy/notes/succinct-fullnode.md

 In the following, blocks extended with such inclusion proofs are denoted as *extended blocks*.
 The size of an extended block is about `1.2 MB + 2.8 MB ~ 4 MB`.

+### Further Compression Ideas

+#### Succinct Extended Blocks
+Can we further compress the data?
+Obviously, we would have to compress the extended blocks because they make up 90% of the download.
+Some extensions are indeed redundant.
+We can remove any inclusion proof for an output created within those 100 blocks.
+Additionally, some proofs intersect which we can further exploit.
+Still, the majority of extended block data remains.
+Furthermore, blocks with more than 50% SegWit transactions are proportionally more efficient than our estimate.

+#### Progressive Hash Digest
+The transactions within the inclusion proofs are a major inefficiency.
+SegWit transactions help because they exclude the Signatures from a transaction's hash.
+We might be able to reduce the data further by progressively digesting the transaction.
+We do not care about its inputs - we want to prove only one output.
+So we can pre-digest all inputs and all outputs up to our output's index.
+This compresses the "first half" of the transaction into a SHA256 digest state which has 32 bytes.
+That is sufficient.
+In particular because we perform a second round of SHA256 with the final hash to derive the actual TXID.

+Question: Can SHA256 digest the prefix of a preimage to an intermediate hash which can be later digested with the postfix to result in the preimage's hash?
+Formally, let `preimage = prefix + postfix` then is there

+`SHA256( preimage ) = G( H( prefix ), postfix)`?

+Indeed, according to the [pseudo code](https://en.wikipedia.org/wiki/SHA-2#Pseudocode) it should be possible to diggest a message progressively in chunks of 64 bytes into an intermediate hash of 32 bytes.
+[Demo code](https://coins.github.io/notes/progressive-sha256.html).
+This means output inclusion proofs do not grow with the size of funding inputs.
+This compresses non-SegWit transactions, too.

+An even more efficient construction would work in three steps `preimage = prefix + output + postfix` and pre-digest both the prefix and the postfix such that we would have to insert only our output to retrieve the hash.
+This is probably(?) impossible though.

+#### Extending Blocks on Request
+We might be able to reduce the network overhead further by extending blocks interactively.
+New UTXOs are more likely to get spent.
+Thus, the longer a node listens the fewer block extensions it requires.
+The more blocks it knows, the more proofs it can generate by itself.
+We can extend our protocol such that a node requests "blocks with extensions since chain height X" where X is a constant communicated at the beginning of a peer session.

+## UTXO Set

 ### Output Paths
 We can address every output ever happened with a simple scheme: `block_index/transaction_index/output_index`.
 We call that an *output path*.
 Output paths correspond perfectly with inclusion proofs via Merkle paths.
 To verify an inclusion proof, we need to know the block header in the chain,